rbbrandon/OnDemand-AutoImport/EduHub Export Script/README.md

 ## Getting Started
 ### Prerequisites:
-* Script must be run on the same server that hosts eduHub, under an account with at least read access to the local eduHub directory (e.g. C:\eduhub).
+* Script must be run on the same server that hosts eduHub, under an account with at least read access to the local eduHub directory (e.g. D:\eduhub).

 ### Setup:
 1. Download both `EduHub-OnDemand.bat` and `EduHub-OnDemand.ps1` to the admin server that is running EduHub.